paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-8a-rubber-and-other-critical-agricultural-materials.md

 **(c) Office of Critical Agricultural Materials** The Secretary of Agriculture shall establish within the Department of Agriculture an Office of Critical Agricultural Materials, as a central location where such Department can address research and development with respect to agricultural crops that have the potential of producing critical materials for strategic and industrial purposes.

-**(d) Authority of Secretary in carrying out demonstration project** Notwithstanding any other provision of law, in carrying out a demonstration project referred to in subsection (b)(9) of this section, the Secretary may—
+**(d) Authority of Secretary in carrying out demonstration project** Notwithstanding any other provision of law, in carrying out a demonstration project referred to in subsection (b)(9), the Secretary may—

 (1) enter into a contract or cooperative agreement with, or provide a grant to, any person, or public or private agency or organization, to participate in, carry out, support, or stimulate such project;